Did Oklahoma accept the Medicaid Expansion?

 In 2016, news spread that Oklahoma was considering the Medicaid expansion and was about to reach an agreement.
 However, the legislation for the ACA expansion of Medicaid did not pass.
 There was budgetary issues in Oklahoma that ultimately led to the consideration of cutting Medicaid provider reimbursement rates by 25 percent.
 Yet, Oklahoma lawmakers passed a budget that negated the reduction in reimbursement, but also did not push the Medicaid expansion forward at all.
 The ACA Medicaid expansion cost to states were seemingly too high for Oklahoma, despite federal provisions being provided to smooth the transition.
 The fact that the Obamacare Medicaid expansion details allowed for more coverage, this meant more money needed for the coverage.
 The ACA expansion of Medicaid posed a serious financial issue for Oklahoma, which is one of the main factors of consideration in opting out.

-Find out what are the personal and financial requirements to enroll in Medicaid by reviewing our comprehensive guide.
+Find out what are the requirements to enroll in Medicaid by reviewing our comprehensive guide.

 What does opting out of the Affordable Care Act Medicaid expansion mean for Oklahoma?